This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-Status DisplayDisplays the current status of the PV.
+Status displayDisplays the current status of the PV.

 • Bound: Normal connection

-Detailed InformationPV detailed information can be viewed
+Detailed InformationDetailed information of the PV can be viewed

-YAMLPV’s resource file can be edited in the YAML editor
+YAMLThe PV’s resource file can be edited in the YAML editor

-EventCheck events that occurred within PV
+eventCheck events that occurred within the PV

-Metadata InformationCheck PV’s metadata information
+Metadata InformationCheck the PV metadata information

-Object InformationCheck PV’s object information
+Object InformationCheck PV object information

 Table.
 PV detailed information items

-To delete PV, follow the steps below.
+To delete a PV, follow these steps.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 3. On the PV List page, select the cluster and namespace from the gear button at the top left, then click Confirm.